sorawitr0607/Insurance-LINE-Chatbot/README.md

 ## 📄 Description

-`LINE_RAG_API` is a production‑grade retrieval‑augmented generation (RAG) service that powers a LINE messaging chatbot for an insurance provider.
+`Insurance-LINE-Chatbot` is a production‑grade retrieval‑augmented generation (RAG) service that powers a LINE messaging chatbot for an insurance provider.
 It combines modern **FastAPI** web services, **asynchronous concurrency**, **vector search** over Azure Cognitive Search and **large‑language models** (OpenAI & Google Gemini) to deliver up‑to‑date answers from internal knowledge bases.
 Conversations are cached for seamless multi‑turn interactions and stored for analytics.

 The pipeline works as follows: